Thousands of foreign nationals evacuated amid fighting and looting in Sudan despite truce - Local News 8

 By Mitchell McCluskey, Eyad Kourdi, Heather Chen and CNN journalists in Sudan

-Thousands of foreign nationals have been evacuated from Sudan as clashes between two rival military factions vying for control of the country continue despite a supposed truce.
+Thousands of foreign nationals have been evacuated from Sudan — and thousands of local families have fled the capital Khartoum — as clashes between two rival military factions vying for control of the country continued despite a supposed truce.

 The reports followed the deployment of Sudanese police forces in Khartoum for the first time since the outbreak of the clashes two weeks ago to “maintain security” amid heavy looting.

-Khartoum resident Hassan Abdel-Wahhab, 53, told CNN the fighting in Halfaya had taken place for “more than an hour.”
+Khartoum resident Hassan Abdel-Wahhab, 53, told CNN fighting had taken place for “more than an hour.”

 “Until… the exchange of fire stopped after the forces left the neighborhood, no one left their homes,” he said.